 Can garlic supplements negatively affect your health and performance?

 In general, dietary supplement products with garlic in amounts comparable to what you might consume in foods (up to 1–2 cloves a day) appear to be well tolerated by healthy adults.
-Common adverse effects (to either raw garlic or as a dietary supplement) include stomachache, body odor, bad breathe, and nausea.
+Common adverse effects (to either raw garlic or as a dietary supplement) include stomachache, body odor, bad breath, and nausea.
 There is some concern of possible increased risk of bleeding or allergic reactions.
 Garlic also might interact with certain medications (such as blood thinners), as well as other plant-based supplements, so talk with a healthcare professional before you take a garlic supplement.

 The bottom line